Radio Shack TRS-80 PC-2

 Introduction: When I was still in high school there was a TANDY shop in a nearby shopping centre.
 I was a (very) regular customer there.
 Buying sachets of assorted LEDs, accessories for my (not so legal) radio hobby, and enjoying the TANDY Catalogue.
 One day I saw the SHARP PC-1211 there.
 I was intrigued but when I found out it didn’t support POKE, PEEK and CALL, my interest waned.
 Then came along the PC-2 which did, and I had to have one.
 Took some work convincing my father but finally I could buy the PC-2 and CE-150 pen plotter.

 It took a big amount of time I was actually meant to do school work but in the end I managed to write my own set of BASIC commands.
-First in memory block &6800-&6FFF.
+First in memory block &6800 - &6FFF.
 How I got memory available in that memory area I do not remember.
-Later I created my own memory extension &8000-&9FFFF using a modified ATARI CMOS module bought at the Dutch SHACC user club, soldering it in place using a memory select chip and many unlabeled wires.
-I now do not dare open up my PC‑2 anymore in fear of breaking stuff.
+Later I created my own memory extension &8000 - &9FFFF using a modified ATARI CMOS RAM module bought at the Dutch SHACC user club, soldering it in place using a memory select chip and many unlabeled wires.
+I now do not dare open up my PC-2 anymore in fear of breaking stuff.

-Something like the TE‑1507 (link valid 2024-01-13) might work but I’m not sure their project is still alive.
-It might also be possible to modify a regular RAM module to chip-select in this memory block.
+Something like the TE-1507 (link validated 2024-01-13) might work but I’m not sure their project is still alive.
+It is not possible to modify a regular RAM module to chip-select in this memory block because the chip-select lines required are not available on the connector.

 My hope is that one day a PC-2/PC-1500 emulator might make it possible to use this memory block.

-LeoBAS: The final version of my own set of BASIC command additions uses memory block &8800-&9FFF bank switched on !PV.
-For those interested in experimenting the block can be downloaded here:
+The final version of my own set of BASIC command additions uses memory block &8800 - &9FFF bank switched on !PV.
+For those interested in experimenting, the block can be downloaded here:

 The original manual I wrote (in Dutch, and please note the postal address at the end of the manual is no longer valid) can be found here: